8 important questions to ask before buying any stock

 6. What are its plans for the future?

 It’s not uncommon for businesses to discuss their plans for the next year or two.
 Perhaps they have major products or services they intend to release soon, or maybe they are working on some mergers and acquisitions.
-Look for press releases and news reports with information about their plans for the future.
-If you find information about several upcoming projects, it’s a good sign that your company is working tirelessly to remain competitive.

-7. Does it give back to investors?
+7. Does it reward its investors?

-Does the company you are considering give back?
-In the form of dividends, that is.
 Often, businesses that have been around for decades in mature industries will issue dividends regularly.
 On the other hand, if it’s a startup in an emerging industry, it may not issue dividends because it’s investing heavily in research and development (R&D).
 While there are pros and cons to either scenario, it’s good to set proper expectations as an investor.

 8. Are other investors bullish?

 Some stock analysis platforms will give you clues about investor sentiment.
-In some cases, you might see information about both short-term and long-term sentiment.
-If investor sentiment is strong across the board, it might be a sign that you’re looking at a good investment opportunity.
-However, investors are not immune from herd behavior, so this shouldn’t make or break your decision.
-Nevertheless, it’s another factor to consider as you weigh some of the others mentioned earlier.
+In some cases, you might see this information in your brokerage account (the best online brokers provide third-party or in-house stock research, analysis and reports for free).
+If sentiment is strong across the board, it might be a sign that you’re looking at a good investment opportunity — or that the stock is overhyped.

 Bottom line